-Backport CPython changes from master to maintenance branches.
+Backport CPython changes from main to maintenance branches.

 Usage (from a cloned CPython directory)